dbushell/dbushell.com/src/data/blog/2013/2013-03-03-a-responsive-day-out.md

 When I stepped off stage my head was clear.
 I would describe it as tranquil but that would suggest I was processing anything at all.
 My brain just switched off.
 A short breather before it zoned back in.

 I knew the audience were making a noise but I had no way to gauge feedback.
 Was it courtesy, sympathy, gratitude?
-It was only when [@aral](https://twitter.com/aral) leant across with a smile that I knew I would be content with whatever performance I'd given.
+It was only when Aral Balkan leant across with a smile that I knew I would be content with whatever performance I'd given.

 I'm hugely appreciative of all those who spoke to me with kind words later that day.
 Thank you all so much.
 I'd highly recommend the experience of conference speaking.
 As agonising as the process can be I left very humbled and even more respectful of those who do this often.
 I allowed myself to feel a bit of pride knowing I'd achieved something personally.
 I can't see myself as a regular speaker, if anything I hate travelling, but I'll do it again.

-Once again, a big **thank you** to [@adactio](https://twitter.com/adactio) and the Clearleft team, and all the other speakers and attendees who made Responsive Day Out such an unforgettable experience.
+Once again, a big **thank you** to Jeremy Keith and the Clearleft team, and all the other speakers and attendees who made Responsive Day Out such an unforgettable experience.

-More [#beefcheeks](https://twitter.com/search?q=%23beefcheeks) and [#rhubarbguitar](https://twitter.com/search?q=%23rhubarbguitar) notes from:
+More #beefcheeks and #rhubarbguitar notes from:

 * [Ashley Nolan](http://www.dragongraphics.co.uk/blog/responsively-winging-it-together)
 * [Dan Davies](http://www.dan-davies.co.uk/beefcheeks-in-brighton)